 I’M NOT INTERESTED IN “THAT” STYLE PIPE!

 What is it that causes a hugely popular product to all but disappear from the market?
 Why are these modern metal fitted pipes so hard to find in your typical pipe shop showcase?
-There’s probably several answers, but the main reasons are lack of passion by those still running Falcon, which spearheaded the medium for decades, the fact that metal is a much more difficult medium for artisan pipe makers to successfully work with in garage workshops and the changing opinion of consumers that metal pipes are flimsy, cheap and thus embarrassing to be seen smoking.
+There’s probably several answers, but the main reasons are lack of passion by those still running Falcon, which spearheaded the medium for decades, the fact that metal is a much more difficult medium for artisan pipe makers to successfully work with in garage workshops.
+Additionally, the changing opinion of consumers that metal pipes are flimsy, cheap and thus embarrassing to be seen smoking.
 The metal pipe has fallen off the radar of most of today’s tobacconists because they lack the passion for the benefits of the design.
 And, the pipe smoking market has shrunk substantially over the last 40 some odd years due to a general exit from the consumption of all tobacco products led by anti cigarette smoking efforts.

 The typical pipe maker that has a passion for the medium needs to invest a lot more effort into making even one metal pipe.
 While just about anyone with a pocket knife could fashion a pipe out of briar, very few of us have the machinist skills to make metal stems that will stand the test of time.
 It takes a bit more commitment and passion to begin an artisan metal pipeworks.
 But, even though there are still only a handful of pipe makers working with metal as more than just a decorative accent, those that are committed to this craft are producing some fantastic new pipes.